-The following is a special report from Angie Nardiello, an Italy-based fashion blogger and founder of Reasons to Dress.
+The following is a special fashion week blog report from Angie Nardiello, an Italy-based fashion blogger and founder of Reasons to Dress.
 Read all about her experience navigating Milan Fashion Week, one of the most important weeks in one of the most prestigious cities in the world of fashion.

 You may be surprised to learn that Milan Fashion Week is not just for the big players.
-In a city with literally hundreds (if not thousands) of brands there are so many opportunities for small and medium fashion bloggers to see fashion shows, discover new brands and of course get discovered!
+In a city with literally hundreds (if not thousands) of brands there are so many opportunities for small and medium fashion bloggers to see fashion shows, discover new fashion brands, and of course, get discovered!

 After spending 5 days at one of the world’s most important fashion weeks, I wanted to offer some tips on how to navigate the Italian fashion capital for those of us who are not instantly recognized when we walk down the street.